 Also, children under the age of 18 who are accompanying adults are eligible for a free visa for visits made between 15 July and 15 September of each year.

-Dubai tourist visa types available for the Filipino residents
+Dubai tourist visa types available for Filipino residents

-- Long-term tourist visa – single entry.
-90 days duration
+- tourist visa – valid for 60 days